-Later Microsoft Operating Systems became more user-friendly thanks to the Windows interface.
-But Microsoft still retains the command line interface with the name Command Prompt (CMD).
+Later Microsoft Operating Systems became easier to use with the Windows interface.
+However, Microsoft OS still has the command line interface with Command Prompt (CMD).

 To use CMD, press Windows + R key combination, then type cmd.exe.